-Evaluation of an IT project is a tool that, in the perspective of the project implementation, is to contribute to obtaining higher quality products and results of a given project.
+Evaluation of an IT projects is a tool that, in the perspective of the project implementation, is to contribute to obtaining higher quality products and results of a given project.
 The purpose of such evaluation is to support the successful implementation of the IT project.

 Due to the diverse nature of activities carried out in an IT project, evaluation work may have different intensity over time.
 Project evaluation should focus on two areas: i.e. on:

 - ongoing assessment of progress in the implementation of the IT project and their compliance with the assumptions (evaluation of the results of individual stages in the project implementation - the so-called "milestones") and

 - final evaluation, understood as an assessment of the usefulness and quality of the project from the company's perspective after the implementation of a given IT technology.